-A subtle change to the nose can change the appearance of an entire face.
-Rhinoplasty, or nose surgery, can be performed to alter the natural shape of the nose, or correct the appearance that may have been altered from an injury or during prior surgery; creating a more harmonious union between the face and the nose while enhancing facial symmetry.
+A subtle change to the nose can impact the appearance of an entire face.
+Rhinoplasty, or nose surgery, can be performed to alter the natural shape of the nose, or correct the appearance that may have been altered from an injury or during prior surgery.

 Before and After Rhinoplasty